thierrygrimm/customer-churn/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Acknowledgements
+## Acknowledgments
 * The dataset is open source and stems from LEAPS Analyttica.
 It consists of 10,000 customers mentioning their age, salary, marital_status, credit card limit, credit card category, etc.
 * The project is part of the ML DevOps Engineer Udacity Nanodegree.

 ## Issues

 Found a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
-Please don't hesitate to [file an issue](https://github.com/thierrygrimm/) and make a recommendation.
+Please don't hesitate to [file an issue](https://github.com/thierrygrimm/CustomerChurn/issues/new) and make a recommendation.